-The Admissions Office, located in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
+The office of the Admissions Section, located in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
 Faculty handbooks and the Calendar may be purchased here.
-The Admissions Office is open from 9 am to 5 pm Monday to Friday.
+The office of the Admissions Section is open from 9 am to 5 pm Monday to Friday.
 During enrolment the office is also open for some part of the evening.